gladstone-institutes/bibliometrics/analysis/Evolocumab/Evolocumab-notes.md

 * Pasted authors and score from peripheral-scored-indegree author subnetwork into Denom-Indegree columns
 * Pasted authors and score from peripheral-scored-indegree2 author subnetwork into Denom-Indegree2 columns
 * Template formulas calculation ranks and ratios
-* Note: averaged ratios across two samples of peripheral (see Evolocumab-Pubmed-Search-PMIDs*.txt above) to get a better RBR filter criteria, i.e., it covers more of the pubmed search result space, without compromizing the scope and size contraints of a given peripheral network.
-Two samples of 1600 each (3200) from a total space of 9722 is sufficient.
-Future analyses might sample more if covering more space.
+* Note: averaged ratios across multiple samples of peripheral to get a better RBR filter criteria, i.e., it covers more of the pubmed search result space, without compromizing the scope and size contraints of a given peripheral network.

 CPI subnetwork:
 * 342 articles (1974-2014)